Introduction & Overview

 - Depending on the plane you own or intend to charter, it can be cheaper to fly for real instead of using the 25 hours in the SIM, or vice versa.
 Some FNPT II can cost as much as a cheaper plane that might do the trick as well.
 Depends and can be decided on a case by case basis.
 Advantage of a sim is that, unlike real flying, it’s independent of weather, can be scheduled in advance and one can always hit the „freeze“ button to explain and discuss.

-Note: For Multi Engine it is the same, but it is 45 total hours required and up to 35 hours possible outside the ATO creditable.
+Note: For Multi Engine it is the same, but it is 45 total hours required and up to 35 hours possible outside the ATO which are creditable.
 Unless you absolutely want to skip an IR for single engine airplanes, it’s generally recommended to do the single engine IR followed by a multi engine IR „transition“.
 Expect around 5 (instead of 45 hours) in a MEP to add ME IR on top of your SE IR.
 Your license will then say something like SEP(l) IR and MEP(l) IR.
 Or, SEP(l), SE IR, MEP(l), ME IR.

-Floris, a keen pilot ready to advance his flying repertoire at fast pace, owns a Cirrus SR22 Turbo single engine piston since one year and would now like to get his IR, preferably utilizing his own airplane.
+Floris, a keen pilot ready to advance his flying repertoire at fast pace, owns a Cirrus SR22 Turbo single engine piston, flies since one year and would now like to get his IR, preferably utilizing his own airplane.
 He signs up for the theory course at an ATO.
 He clicks away, passes all exams, and is ready to fly.

 Ideally, as is the case with myself, the instructor can facilitate the 30 hours individual instruction as well as the last 10 hours inside the ATO.
 Thereby, all training can be oriented to the ATOs standards and syllabus from the first hour onwards.

-Claudia, an established pilot and frequent flyer, however she doesn’t want to own an airplane, but charters a Cessna 172 at her local field.
+Claudia is an established pilot and frequent flyer, however she doesn’t want to own an airplane, but charters a Cessna 172 at her local field.
 She does the theory just like Floris.
 Once that is done, she gets a good deal by buying 30 hours in bulk on her favorite charter plane, and uses an individual instructor to train 30 hours in it.
 She then uses the local ATO which happens to also operate a Cessna 172, flies the remaining 10 hours at this ATO to complete the training and then does her skill test.

 While certainly not the norm, and involving a steep learning curve, there is nothing (except for serious amounts of money) prohibiting doing the IR in something fancy like a Piper Malibu (now called the M350), Meridian (Piper M5/600), TBM, Pilatus PC12 or similar.
-Pressurization always helps, and these airplanes do certainly allow for a higher dispatch rate when meteorological conditions mandate on board WX RDR and proper anti-ice capability.
+Pressurization always helps, and these airplanes do certainly allow for a higher dispatch rate when meteorological conditions mandate on board WX RDR and proper anti-icing capability.
 But, that’s a “whole ‘nother story” for another article.

 Cruising along in the flightlevels (even the lower ones), with ATC handing you from one sector to the next, not worrying about visual reporting points, airspace infringements, traffic and terrain, believe me, it is nice.
 And so is climbing through some overcast clouds into bright sunlight on a day where VFR would keep you grounded.
-Or descending through the layers, picking up “easy vectors” to an ILS, spotting the brightly flashing lead in lights for landing.
+Or descending through the layers, picking up vectors from ATC to an ILS, spotting the brightly flashing lead in lights for landing.
 Unless you find those lights too bright, then go ahead and “kill the rabbit”.

 I hope this guide and intro to the EASA CB-IR was useful.
 Please comment below or contact me anytime if you have any questions or remarks regarding the EASA CB-IR.